Home > Apparel

 Our team has tested, reviewed, and published down jacket Buyer’s Guides for men and women across several seasons.
 For this guide, we considered the most durable, highly acclaimed, well-constructed, and environmentally responsible down jackets.
 These layers are made for a variety of conditions and present a range of prices.

-Senior Editor Chris Carter took the reins of this Guide in August 2022, and has been sifting through mountains of these puffy layers ever since to bring you the streamlined selection you see today.
-No feather was left unturned.
-A long-distance thru-hiker and rock climber at heart, he’s tested countless down jackets in every concoction of conditions imaginable, and won’t settle for anything but the best on his escapades.
+Senior Editor Chris Carter took the reins of this Guide in August 2022 and has been sifting through mountains of these puffy layers ever since to bring you the streamlined selection you see today.
+He left no feather unturned.
+A long-distance thru-hiker and rock climber at heart, he tested countless down jackets in every concoction of conditions imaginable and won’t settle for anything but the best on his escapades.

 To challenge and determine the top designs, we enlisted a number of other staff authors and editors to get as diverse a perspective as possible, and test these puffies across a broad range of outdoor pursuits.
 Our testers donned these jackets in all seasons, from snowy environments in the Rockies, to chilly big wall ascents of El Cap in Yosemite.